 Technical Description: A layer 2 in.
 (5 cm) or more thick starting within the upper 6 in.
 (15 cm) of the soil, with a value of 3 or less and chroma of 1 or less.
-At least 70 percent of the visible soil particles in this layer must be covered, coated, or masked with organic material.
+When viewed with a 10- or 15-power hand lens, at least 70 percent of the visible soil particles in this layer must be masked with organic material.
+When viewed without a hand lens, the material appears to be nearly 100 percent masked.
 This layer is underlain by a layer(s) with a value of 4 or less and chroma of 1 or less to a depth of 12 in.
 (30 cm) or to the spodic horizon, whichever is less.